Sep 25, 2019

 Aim to keep your title concise and give users a clear task to complete.
 Take a look at more best practices for writing mission titles.

 2. The description.
-A longer sentence that gives a general instruction and sets the scenario of the task.
+A longer sentence that gives a general instruction and sets the scene of the task.

 💡Tip!
 Refrain from giving users instructions on where to click or tap in the mission description.